MakeSchool-Tutorials/Makestagram-Swift/P14-Image-Download-Bindings/content.md

 #Conclusion

-Wow, this step consisted of a huge step of changes!
-While restructuring our code you have learned how to deal with asynchronous code.
+Wow, this step consisted of a huge set of changes!
+While restructuring our code you have learned how to deal with data that is available asynchronously.
 When working with network requests you will frequently come back to use this knowledge.
+You have also learned how to load information lazily.
+Especially on mobile devices we should defer any network requests and computationally expensive tasks until they are absolutely necessary!

+In the next step we will focus on some visual progress again.
+We will bring the `PostTableViewCell` into its final design, including a like button and a header that displays user info!

+TODO: Extend as soons as next step is complete